CryptoKongsClub/CryptoKongsClub/README.md

 - 👋 Hi, I’m @CryptoKongsClub
-- 👀 I’m interested in sharing fun NFTs
+- 👀 I’m interested in sharing fun NFTs of zombie, alien, vampire, and colorful apes
 - 🌱 I’m currently learning Discord, Opensea, & hic et nunc (H=N)
 - 💞️ I’m looking to collaborate with Vee Friends and Rarity.tools
 - 📫 You can reach me on Twitter or Instagram @CryptoKongsClub